TasnimJamil22/lev2-assignment-7-postgreSQL/README.md

 **The difference between the VARCHAR and CHAR data types:**
                        In postgeSQL, there are some data types and character type is one of them.It has some different kinds.Such as:

                                                   1.VARCHAR
                                                   2.CHAR

 There are some differences between VARCHAR and CHAR data types.These are mentioned below:

               VARCHAR is a variable character but CHAR is a fixed character.

               VARCHAR is flexible .On the other side , CHAR is constant.

-                      VARCHAR is Ideal for varying-length data and CHAR is Suitable for consistently fixed-length data Using VARCHAR saves more spaces as it does not take the full length ,rather than it only takes the space it needed but on the other hand , CHAR data type takes the full length although it is not using full space.
+              VARCHAR is Ideal for varying-length data and CHAR is Suitable for consistently fixed-length data.

+              Using VARCHAR saves more spaces as it does not take the full length ,rather than it only takes the space it needed but on the other hand , CHAR data type takes the full length although it is not using full space.

               When we define a maximum length for a CHAR or VARCHAR column, and try to insert data that exceeds this limit, PostgreSQL will prevent the operation by throwing an error, instead of automatically truncating or shortening the data.

     	        VARCHAR is used if text lengths vary widely, such as in names or addresses or location.

                                                                   ex:   CREATE TABLE example (
                                                                   name VARCHAR(50)